blockchaingate/Kanban-js/opencl/README.md

     in the foreseeable future.
     For example, at the time of writing (May 2018), my work machine NVidia Quadro K2000 + stock Ubuntu supports only openCL 1.1.

+    Please note that whenever the openCL 2.0 drivers work, our code gets automatically all benefits associated with it.
+    In other words, our use of openCL 1.1 should not incur any computational performance penalty.

 4)  Henceforth, we will try to keep FA's comments in the double-forward slash style, so as to distinguish from secp256k1's comments written in the multi-line comment style.